Tasks Overview video

 - Link Unit Resource: Link existing Unit Resources to the Task from Stream & Resources tab of the linked Unit.

-- Post New Message: Start a conversation with students to clarify any details about the task.
+- Create Discussion: Start a conversation with students to clarify any details about the task.

-- Show All Messages: View a complete thread of messages on the task.
+- Show All Discussions: View a complete thread of messages on the task.

 Adding Tasks from the Resource Bank